BA, MA, PhD

-- Director of Studies, Natural Sciences: Physical (Parts IB, II & III Geology)
+- Director of Studies in Natural Sciences Physical (Earth Sciences Parts IB, II & III)

-- Affiliated Lecturer in Department of Earth Sciences
+- Honorary Professor at Department of Earth Sciences

 I graduated with a BA (Hons) in Geological Sciences in which I specialized in Part II in Palaeobiology.
 I moved to the Open University in Milton Keynes to explore how oysters attach to hard surfaces, a combination of biology and mineralogy, before returning to Cambridge first as Research Fellow at Caius College and then a Royal Society Research Fellow, before finally becoming a College Lecturer.
 I lecture in the Department of Earth Sciences and am an Honorary Fellow of the British Arctic Survey.

 I use a range of zoological and palaeontological techniques to unravel the intrinsic and extrinsic controls that have shaped evolution.
 I am particularly interested in biomineralization and am currently very involved in looking at the impact of ocean acidification on shelled organisms.

 A list of recent publications is available on her Departmental research page.